llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

 Each kernel in the Suite follows a similar source file organization and implementation pattern for consistency and ease of analysis and understanding.
-Here, we describe important and conventions applies in each kernel class implementation that must be followed to ensure that all kernels integrate into the RAJA Performance Suite in the same way.
+Here, we describe important conventions that apply in each kernel class implementation that must be followed to ensure that all kernels integrate into the RAJA Performance Suite in the same way.